Student Services

 • Maintaining a supportive relationship with students in order to help diffuse crisis situations, encourage a return to calm and if need be, suggest solutions for modifying behaviour.

-Special Education Technician, Secondary 1 and 2
+Special Education Technician, Secondary 1 and Secondary 2 (interim)

 hypolitej@villamaria.qc.ca

-514 484-4950 extension
+514 484-4950, extension 3235

-Special Education Technician, Secondary 3 and 5
+Special Education Technician, Secondary 3

 saint-fleurra@villamaria.qc.ca

-514 484-4950 extension 6019
+514 484-4950, extension 1647

 Special Education Technician, Secondary 4